kontoulis/go-weighted-random-choice/readme.md

-# Weighted Random Choice
+# Golang Weighted Random Choice
-This is a simple package for WR choices based on weights.
+This is a simple package for creating Weighted Random Choices.

 ### Usage
 Instantiate a `WeightedRandomChoice` object by calling `New()`.